Sensors & Transducers Journal: Call for Articles

 If plagiarism or/and double submission problems were found, all authors of that paper cannot submit paper to our journal for two years.
 And that paper will be removed even though it was published.
 The publication fee is not refunded in these cases.
 Please see the Publication Ethics and Malpractice Statement.

-The new issue will be available online at last day of each month on the following web page:
+The new issue will appear online at last day of each month on the following web page immediately after publication:

 How to Submit ?